DDG 1000 Zumwalt Class - Multimission Destroyer, United States of America

 The Rolls-Royce MT30 36MW gas turbine generator set has been selected to power the IPS EDM.
 Rolls-Royce delivered the first set in February 2005.
 Rolls-Royce was awarded a contract for four MT30 sets for the first two DDG-1000 destroyers in March 2007.

 The MT30 has 80% commonality with the Rolls-Royce Trent 800 aero engine and Rolls-Royce states that it is the most powerful marine gas turbine in the world.
-CAE will supply the integrated platform management system.
+CAE supplies the integrated platform management system.

 The Global Naval Surface Combatants and Warfare Systems Market 2011-2021